wds4/DCoSL/glossary/microRuleset.md

 ]
 ```

-Frequently, a ruleset is grouped so that all elements in the ruleset are the same pattern.
+Usually, a micro ruleset is just one pattern with all of the actions that it triggers.
+As an example: in the following micro ruleset, all elements use the same pattern, with only the action differing from one pairing to the next.

 ```json